Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Discussion

 {\bf Hemodynamic predictions.} Figure \ref{fig:DatavsPred1} demonstrates that our parameter inference method generates model predictions that fit the data reasonably well.
 We found that the HLHS group has increased average systolic and pulse pressures with the interquartile range (IQR) also being higher in aortic and cerebral vasculature.
 Given the heterogeneous geometry present in the HLHS group and the small sample size, the latter is only evident with comparisons between patient pairs.
 Since HLHS requires surgical interventions over multiple years, we found that using matched DORV patients provided a clear and systematic way to understand the effects of surgical aortic reconstruction and subsequent remodeling on model predicted hemodynamics.
 All HLHS patients are hypertensive \cite{Blanco2017} according to model predictions, despite three out of four HLHS patients receiving medication to reduce blood pressure.
 In particular, cerebral blood pressure was high.
 Decreased pulse flows are consistent with research that describes inadequate perfusion and oxygen transport to the brain in HLHS patients with reconstructed aortas \cite{Navaratnam2016,Schneider1914,pulseflow}.
 Brain perfusion appears to be an important clinical endpoint, since it has recently been shown that HLHS patients have abnormal cerebral microstructure and delayed intrauterine brain growth \cite{Mahle2004,Oberhuber2017}.
 With respect to vessel area deformation over a cardiac cycle, the aortic vessels in the HLHS patients (except for HLHS patient 2) deform less than the same vessels in the DORV patients (see supplement).
 Vessels with small deformations over a cardiac cycle tend to have increased stiffness and tend to appear in patients with larger aortic radii and abnormal wall properties \cite{Biglino2012}.

 {\bf Wave intensity analysis.} Figure \ref{fig:WIA} shows DORV have larger forward waves than their reflective, but HLHS have smaller forward waves and increased reflective waves.
 In HLHS patients, the ascending aorta has smaller forward waves and larger backward waves compared to the DORV group.
 Wave-reflection coefficients $I_R$ (Figure \ref{fig:WIA}) confirm these differences.
 For each matched patient pair, the HLHS patient has a larger $I_R$.
 The $I_R$ values we found for DORV patients' agree with those reported in literature \cite{Pomella2018}.
-The results of our WIA for the ascending aorta of the HLHS group are consistent with a similar analysis by Schafer \textit{et al.} \cite{Schafer2021}, who noted increased ratios of backward to forward waves in HLHS patients with reconstructed aortas.
-Increased backward waves in the ascending aorta is indicative of blood flowing backwards towards the heart, leading to an increase in afterload and a decrease in ventricular performance \cite{Schafer2021}.
-In particular, HLHS patient 2 has a significantly higher $I_R$ in the aortic vessels compared to the other patients .
+The results of our WIA for the ascending aorta of the HLHS group are consistent with a similar analysis by Schafer \textit{et al.} \cite{Schafer2021}, who noted increased ratios of backward to forward waves in HLHS patients with reconstructed aortas. \hot{Increased backward compression waves in the ascending aorta indicate a sudden deceleration of the forward blood flow wave, leading to an increase in afterload and a decrease in ventricular performance \cite{Schafer2021}.} In particular, HLHS patient 2 has a significantly higher $I_R$ in the aortic vessels compared to the other patients. \hot{These results signify abnormal blood flow within the aorta of HLHS patients, possibly indicating ventricular decline.}